kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 ## This is the Wikivoyage UWP release (for Store or Manual installation)

-It contains the <<date>> release of the Wikivoyage archive `<<zim>>` together with the changes detailed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/Kiwix-JS-Wikivoyage/CHANGELOG.md).

-**The easiest way to install is from the Microsoft Store:**
+It contains the <<date>> release of the Wikivoyage archive `<<zim>>` together with the changes detailed in the [CHANGELOG](https://github.com/kiwix/kiwix-js-windows/blob/Kiwix-JS-Wikivoyage/CHANGELOG.md). **If you are running an older version of Windows (XP/Vista/7/8)** then we recommend the [NWJS release](https://kiwix.github.io/kiwix-js-windows/kiwix-js-nwjs.html) (separate archive download required for NWJS version).
+If you are running **Windows 10**, then it is easiest to install this app from the Store here:

 https://www.microsoft.com/store/apps/9N5SB90Q4JBJ

 **Status of Store App: IN CERTIFICATION**

-If you prefer not to use the Microsoft Store or wish to test a different build, please follow the instructions below the screenshot.
+The Store version will keep itself up-to-date, but if you prefer not to use the Microsoft Store or wish to test a different build, please follow the instructions below the screenshot.

 ![image](https://user-images.githubusercontent.com/4304337/99881839-f74dbd80-2c13-11eb-87fe-19880fb09964.png)